flakjakk/flakjakk.manual-music.io/index.md

 ## Vol vs Gain

--Line-in / -outs
+- Line-in / -outs
--Cables and jacks
+- Cables and jacks
--DI – when to use it [and when not to]
+- DI – when to use it [and when not to]
--Terminology issues
+- Terminology issues
--Sound-chain from source to speaker
+- Sound-chain from source to speaker

 ## The Sound field